• Skip to primary navigation

 A close up, overhead shot of pork chops with mushroom gravy in cast iron pan.

-Print
+Print Recipe

-Pork Chops With Mushroom Gravy
+Pork Chops with Mushroom Gravy

-Creamy Pork Chops With Mushroom Gravy features juicy, full-flavored, perfectly cooked pork chops smothered in a rich and creamy homemade cream of mushroom sauce.
+Creamy Pork Chops with Mushroom Gravy features juicy, full-flavored, perfectly cooked pork chops smothered in a rich and creamy homemade cream of mushroom sauce.

 Course: Dinner, Main Course